Calendar: What investors need to know for the week ahead

 (10 a.m.
 ET) U.S. leading indicator for January.
 Consensus is an increase of 0.4 per cent from December.

-Earnings include: Air Canada; Algoma Central Corp.; Campbell Soup Co.; Cheniere Energy Inc.; Deere & Co.; Dundee Energy Ltd.; Enbridge Inc.; Enbridge Income Fund Holdings Inc.; Fluor Corp.; J M Smucker Co.; Moody's Corp.; Spectra Energy Corp.; VF Corp.Report Typo/Error
+Earnings include: Air Canada; Algoma Central Corp.; Campbell Soup Co.; Cheniere Energy Inc.; Deere & Co.; Enbridge Inc.; Enbridge Income Fund Holdings Inc.; Fluor Corp.; J M Smucker Co.; Moody's Corp.; Spectra Energy Corp.; VF Corp.Report Typo/Error

 Follow us on Twitter: @GlobeInvestor